uio-bmi/immuneML/docs/source/usecases/emerson_reproduction.rst

 Constructing subsampled datasets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To construct smaller datasets of 400, 200, 100 and 50 subjects randomly from both cohorts, we used Subsampling instruction with the following YAML specification:
+To construct smaller datasets of 400, 200, 100 and 50 subjects randomly from both cohorts, we used Subsampling instruction with the following YAML specification.

 .. code-block:: yaml